-Family Self-Sufficiency (FSS) is a voluntary program for tenants leased up on Public Housing and Section 8.
+Family Self-Sufficiency (FSS) is a voluntary program for tenants leased up on Public Housing, Section 8 and VASH.
 This program assists tenants on achieving economic independence and self-sufficiency.
 Participants meet regularly with a case manager who assists them in identifying and working towards goals.
-Special attention is put on achieving employment, job training, and education, which will hopefully lead to the elimination of welfare (cash) assistance and eventually the ability to afford housing without assistance.
+Special attention is placed on achieving employment, job training, and education, which will hopefully lead to the elimination of welfare (cash) assistance and eventually the ability to afford housing without assistance.
 Participants sign a contract for five years, with a possibility of extension if needed.

-Please contact Rachel Holt, FSS Coordinator with any questions or for an interview.
+Please contact Rachel Holt, FSS Coordinator at (785) 827-0441 with any questions or for an interview.